zammad/zammad-documentation/appendix/configure-env-vars.rst

    If not provided, Zammad falls back to file system (``/opt/zammad/tmp/cache*``).

-      .. tip:: **🤓 Size may be important**

    Memcached allows you to restrict the maximum size Zammad may store as cache.
 This comes in handy in terms of performance and keeping caching files small. ``1 GB`` should be a reasonable size.

 Storage Options
 ===============